JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 Usually built into the motherboard, the NIC is needed for connecting to a network.
 Assigns a unique MAC address to the device

 ### Router
 Allows for connection to other networks (the internet).
-Checks and moves packets
+Checks, sends and recieves packets.

+### Gateway
+A gateway is the same as router, except it sends and recieves data between unfamilar / different types of networks.
+Unlike routers they can also operate at any layer of the TCP/IP stack and use any protocol.
+A gateway can also translate between protocols and so it is used to make sure that networksthat have thier own protocols in place can communicate with the Internet.

+Gateways can also be used as proxy servers or firewalls.

 ### Wireless Access Point
 Allows Wi-Fi devices to connect to a wired network.